why TRACON Pharmaceuticals Inc [TCON] is a Good Choice for Investors After New Price Target of $2.00

 BTIG Research have made an estimate for TRACON Pharmaceuticals Inc shares, keeping their opinion on the stock as Buy, with their previous recommendation back on April 16, 2021.
 While these analysts kept the previous recommendation, Maxim Group raised their target price to Buy.
 The new note on the price target was released on February 10, 2021, representing the official price target for TRACON Pharmaceuticals Inc stock.
 Previously, the target price had yet another raise from $15 to $18, while H.C.
 Wainwright kept a Buy rating on TCON stock.

-TRACON Pharmaceuticals Inc [TCON] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -48.95.
-With this latest performance, TCON shares gained by 16.45% in over the last four-week period, additionally plugging by 31.59% over the last 6 months – not to mention a drop of -88.39% in the past year of trading.
+TRACON Pharmaceuticals Inc [TCON] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -53.32.
+With this latest performance, TCON shares dropped by -17.42% in over the last four-week period, additionally plugging by 14.90% over the last 6 months – not to mention a drop of -90.10% in the past year of trading.

 TRACON Pharmaceuticals Inc’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.89 and a Current Ratio set at 0.89.